uchida/scipy-lecture-notes/intro/language/reusing_code.rst

 ..       from?

 ..     * Makes it impossible to guess the functionality by the context and
-..       the name (hint: `os.name` is the name of the OS), and to profit
+..       the name (hint: :data:`os.name` is the name of the OS), and to profit
 ..       usefully from tab completion.

-..     * Restricts the variable names you can use: `os.name` might override
+..     * Restricts the variable names you can use: :data:`os.name` might override
-..       `name`, or vise-versa.
+..       :obj:`name`, or vise-versa.

 ..     * Creates possible name clashes between modules.